personium/website/src/getting-started/appdev-process.md

 After building the template app, you can develop by repeating the following.

 * Development on the data subject Cell
-  1. Creation of data structure on Box by Unit Manager
+  1. Use Unit Manager to design and create the Box's data structure
   2. App operation check
   3. Output of bar file by Unit Manager
   4. Commit the bar file to the code repository